SnowDenix/FrportalDocs/crm/crm-loyalty-campaigns-en.md

 ### Program Features

-The Aydınlı Grup Loyalty Program has a single-tier (flat) structure:
+The Aydınlı Group Loyalty Program has a single-tier (flat) structure:

 | Feature | Detail |
 |---------|--------|